-For example, an Artist whose child also help out in daily activities may end up pursuing an artistic course/career.
-A Pharmacist whose child help out in dispensing drugs over the counter may end up pursuing a course related to Medicine.
+For example, an Artist whose child also helps out in daily activities may end up pursuing an artistic course/career.
+A Pharmacist whose child helps out in dispensing drugs over the counter may end up pursuing a course related to Medicine.

 How then can I choose the right course to study

 There is no definite answer because we humans are different and complicated.
 I am not going to direct you on how or what to do, I will only provide guidance and the decision will be yours.
 Many students look to the future when choosing a course to study, where they will work and how much they can earn.
 Am not faulting that thought yet let me remind you that the future is slippery.